Pats cut Ealy 5 mos. after giving up 2nd-rounder

 Ealy didn't enter the game until 12:57 was remaining in the third quarter, which was another ominous sign in his fight for a roster spot.
 His best success in the Patriots' scheme in the preseason came as an interior pass-rusher.

-In a pre-game interview on 98.5 The Sports Hub on Friday, coach Bill Belichick said, "Kony has gotten better every week.
+In a pregame interview on 98.5 The Sports Hub on Friday, coach Bill Belichick said, "Kony has gotten better every week.
 Jacksonville week was his best week.
 Then last week against Houston was a little better.
 This week has been a little bit better.
 So each of the last three weeks, he's definitely on the upswing."

 Ealy, who played in college at Missouri, entered the NFL with Carolina as a second-round draft choice in 2014.